honeystats/honeystats/README.md

 ![p1](images/yamlgenerator.png)

-- Web Interface and Admin Consul were also deployed and has a functionality.
+- Web Interface and Admin Console were also deployed and have functionality.
 ***REMOVED***
 ![p1](images/LoginPage.png)

 - The Webpage rejects arbitrary credentials and will allow login with a valid username and password that are not too secure.
 ![p1](images/login.gif)

-- The website is vulnerable SQL Injections and command rejections.
-Please see blow for the demos.
+- The website is vulnerable to SQL injection attempts.
+Please see below for the demos.
 ![p1](images/loginwithSQL.gif)

-- The website is vulnerable SQL for the password injections .
-Please see blow for the demos.
+- The website is also vulnerable to SQL injection for the password field.
+Please see below for the demos.

 ![p1](images/loginwithSQLfail.gif)

-- The web Dev is also support OS command injections:
+- The web Dev also supports OS command injections:
 ```
 ls
 pwd
 hostnamectl
 ```

-- Similar to the SSH services that is provided , the Honeystats web operations also keep a log and sent every command that user have try in real time.
+- Similar to the SSH services that is provided , the Honeystats web operations also keep a log and send statistics, headers, and commands that users have tried in real time.

 ![p1](images/webdev_elstic.png)